tmarfil/nginx-api-gateway-for-k8s/docs/class1/module1/lab1.rst

 .. image:: images/03_microk8s_login.jpg
   :scale: 50%

-Open the firefox web browser.
+Open the Firefox web browser.
 Position and resize the web browser to the right side of the screen.
 With your screen split between left (terminal) and right (web browser) windows, you can toggle maximize either window to take up the whole screen if you need the extra room to complete a lab task.

 .. image:: images/04_split_screen.jpg